Flimars/Project_Poo_Java/README.md

 The workspace contains two folders by default, where:

+- `ava`: the folder with number the of activity
 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `read-me`: from each ava, contains what should be done in each activity.

 ## Dependency Management